code4lib/python4lib-resources/mtg_notes.md

     + https://en.wikipedia.org/wiki/GitHub_Copilot
     + As a counter argument there is this article [“Why I don’t use Copilot”](https://inkdroid.org/2023/06/04/copilot/)
   + Will StackOverflow become obsolete with the revolution in AI?
 Yamil thinks that it is a good inspiration for prompts, and still has great information
-  + we saw an example of sharing a snippet of object oriented Python code to ask chatGPT to explain what is missing
+  + We saw an example of sharing a snippet of object oriented Python code to ask chatGPT to explain what is missing
   + One of the participants was glad to get the explanations from chatGPT of what was missing in their object oriented code
     + Here is the link to the chat https://chat.openai.com/share/fea426fb-cb02-4b38-9f42-128f59115fc4
   + A recent Code4Lib article that talked about using AI generated code was shared [“Utilizing R and Python for Institutional Repository Daily Jobs”](https://journal.code4lib.org/articles/17134)